titania-research-labs/mev-tokyo/README.md

     - Distribution of swag and flyers
     - Opportunity for a lightning talk at the event

+Now we supported by Ethereum Foundation(ESP) and Mycel.

 ## Past Activities 📜
 ### MEV Tokyo Salon